 Third-Party Batteries

-- Will a local e-bike shop agree to inspect or install it?
+- Local e-bike shop is willing to inspect or install it.

 Preventive Maintenance for Long-Term Battery Life